Vanderhoekx/nhlstats/README.md

 'G' will generate the goalie statistics

-currently 4 datasets in wideform from the nhl undocumented api the program itself is quite messy and i will be cleaning it up as i go, right now its in a mess around to do it stage :P
+currently 4 datasets in wideform from the nhl undocumented api

 will be adding more in the future as well as visualizations